New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- New England and its opponents have gone over the current 39.5-point total in 10 of 16 games this season.
+- New England's games this season have gone over 39.5 points 10 of 16 times.

 - Miami has combined with its opponents to score more than 39.5 points in eight of 16 games this season.

-- Sunday's total is 7.2 points lower than the two team's combined 46.7 points per game average.
+- The two teams combine to average 46.7 points per game, 7.2 more than the over/under in this contest.

-- This contest's total is 0.8 points above the 38.7 these two squads combine to surrender per game this season.
+- This contest's total is 0.8 points more than the 38.7 these two squads combine to allow per game this season.

-- Patriots games this season feature an average total of 44.4 points, a number 4.9 points higher than Sunday's over/under.
+- The average total in Patriots games this season is 44.4, 4.9 points more than Sunday's total of 39.5.

-- In 2021, games involving the Dolphins have averaged a total of 44.1 points, 4.6 more than the set over/under in this contest.
+- In 2021, games involving the Dolphins have averaged a total of 44.1 points, 4.6 more than the set total in this contest.

 Patriots stats and trends

-- The Patriots have been favored by 6 points or more five times this season and are 4-1 ATS in those matchups.
+- So far this season, the Patriots have been installed as favorites by a 6.5-point margin or more five times and are 4-1 ATS in those matchups.

-- New England's games this year have gone over the point total in 50% of its opportunities (eight times in 16 games with a set point total).
+- New England's games this year have eclipsed the over/under eight times in 16 opportunities (50%).

-- New England is 8-2 against the spread and 9-1 overall in games when it records more than 21.8 points.
+- New England is 8-2 against the spread and 9-1 overall this season when the team puts up more than 21.8 points.

-- In games that New England piles up more than 334.9 yards, the team is 5-4 against the spread and 6-3 overall.
+- When New England piles up over 334.9 yards, the team is 5-4 against the spread and 6-3 overall.

 - This year, the Patriots have 20 turnovers, three fewer than the Dolphins have takeaways (23).